 In each of the three cases cited above, Administrative Law Judge Raymond Prosser held that the plain language of exemption M was unambiguous despite the City’s arguments as to the intent of the City Council when it enacted the ordinance.
 Accordingly, Judge Prosser ruled that the taxpayers (i.e., the third party purchasers) were entitled to the benefits of exemption M. The City has appealed all three decisions to the Circuit Court of Cook County.

 The proposed amendments would attempt to clarify what the City claims is the true intent of exemption M by prohibiting third party purchasers from escaping the transfer tax.
 While the amendments would preserve the rights of bona fide lenders under the ordinance, any party that takes an assignment of a mortgage or other security interest for the primary purpose of obtaining title to the property for developing, investing in or using the property itself would be subject to the transfer tax.

 Mayor Emanuel submitted these amendments to the City Council for consideration on April 10, 2013.
 If approved by the City Council, the amendments would take effect upon passage.
-The complete proposal and accompanying press release from the Mayor’s office can be accessed here and here.

 See City of Chicago v.
 New Water Park, LLC et al. (2013 L 050085); City of Chicago v.
 KTCP 225, LLC et al. (2013 L 050290); and City of Chicago v.
 Horizon Group XXI, LLC et al. (2013 L 050291).